MilanLund/kentico-cloud-delivery-js-sdk/README.md

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
 2. Simplify the content by getting only values from the complex response with use of the `getValues` method.
-3. Process some raw values to get them ready to be rendered in a view
+3. Process some raw values to get them ready to be rendered in a view:
     -   `resolveModularContentInRichText` Rich text elements might contain modular content.
 This method resolves specified modular content item in specified rich text element according to provided template.

 ## Installation